Milan Population 2020

 The population of Milan is primarily Catholic, although there are also large communities of Buddhists, Jews, Muslims and Protestants.
 The city is the seat of the Roman Catholic Archdiocese of Milan and has its own rites – the Ambrosian Rite – that differs from traditional Catholicism.

 The city has seen population declines over the last few decades, most recently due to the financial crisis of the 1990s and declines in industries including textiles and steel production.
-However, the last official census taken in 2013 showed that there was a population increase of 7% compared to the last census, indicating that Milan is rebounding from these past issues.
+However, the last official census taken in 2013 showed that there was a population increase of 7% compared to the last census, indicating that Milan was rebounding from these past issues.

 The history of the settlement of Milan dates back to 600 BC.
 Early settlement of the area was founded by the Gauls, a Celtic group.
 During the emperor Augustus’ reign, the already powerful city began gaining increasing power and prestige before becoming a part of the Western Roman Empire.
 The city was attacked by Attila the Hun in 452 and again in 539 by the Goths, but by the second half of the 10th century, the area had bounced back from the attacks.